-The 2021-22 Action Plan is the City of Fontana's Annual Plan for the investment of annual allocations of Community Development Block Grant (CDBG), Home Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) funds from the U.S. Department of Housing and Urban Development (HUD) during the fiscal year 2021-2022.
-These grant programs are consistent with HUD's national strategy to provide decent housing opportunities, a suitable living environment and economic opportunities-particularly for low- and moderate-income people.
+The 2024-2025 Action Plan is the City of Fontana's Annual Plan for the investment of annual allocations of Community Development Block Grant (CDBG), Home Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) funds from the U.S. Department of Housing and Urban Development (HUD) during this fiscal year.
+These grant programs are consistent with HUD's national strategy to provide decent housing opportunities, a suitable living environment, and economic opportunities, particularly for people with low- and moderate-income.

-In consideration of finite grant resources, the goals and projects within this Action Plan outline the areas and population segments with the greatest level of need for a particular program or activity and intends to invest grant resources in high leverage opportunities where data suggests that the City will be able to maximize the impact of every dollar.
-The Action Plan utilizes the priority needs identified in the 2020 - 2024 Consolidated Plan process, which identified the City's priority needs, including the rationale for establishing allocation priorities and specific measurable goals to be addressed during the five year period.
+In consideration of finite grant resources, the goals and projects within this Action Plan outline the areas and population segments with the greatest level of need for a particular program or activity and intends to invest grant resources in high leverage opportunities where data suggests the City will be able to maximize the impact of every dollar.
+The Action Plan utilizes the priority needs identified in the 2020 - 2024 Consolidated Plan process, which identified the City's priority needs, including the rationale for establishing allocation priorities and specific measurable goals to be addressed during the five-year period.

-Within the 2021-2022 Action Plan, the City proposes the following activities:
+Within the 2024-2025 Action Plan, the City proposes the following activities:

-2021-22 CDBG PROGRAM
+2024-2025 CDBG PROGRAM